microsoft/tensile-perf/packages/web-components/README.md

-# @stress-test/web-components
+# @tensile-perf/web-components

-Web Component and native HTML bindings for Stress Test.
+Web Component and native HTML bindings for Tensile.

 Use this if you are working with Web Components or plain HTML/CSS/Javascript.